joleeee/nous/README.md

 # MacOS
+The MacOS layout currently does not exactly correspond to the linux layout wrt. to all special symbols.
+It does however map `æøå` to `option`, in the same way `altgr`/`right alt` is used on linux.

+## Installation
+1.  move `nous.bundle` into Documents.
+2.  use Ukulele's `File > Install > Show Organizer` to install
+3. sign out and log back in
+4. select `nous` from the top bar

 ![MacOS toolbar](macos-toolbar.png)

-I've put together a custom keymap for macos aswell.
-I didn't bother changing most of the keys but it's based on some international one so you still get quite a few of them, like ß.
-I did port æøå though.
-To install it I'd recommend copying `nous.bundle` into Documents, and then just using Ukelele's `File > Install > Show Organizer`, but you can also just move it wherever it should be.
-Then relog and select `nous` from the top bar.
+## Other tips
 ![MacOS layout](macos.png)

 I'd also recommend [Karabiner-Elements](https://karabiner-elements.pqrs.org/) for swapping the right cmd and option for easier layer switching.